Thursday, October 16, 2014

 I always liked playing Pinball in the arcades, but I doubt you'd ever call me a serious addict.
 Fun, but nothing more than that for a game or two.
 Not a great start, uh?
 Well, the ST seemed to have received several Pinball games back in the day, and it's only now that I realise I've played so few of them!

-Starball is different from the competition because it was made by a couple of Lancashire lads who probably had desires to become bedroom millionaires.
-Now, I doubt that ever happened, as many ST gamers had given up following the Atari ST scene by 1994.
-This is a shame because this game is blummin brilliant.
+Starball is different from the competition because it wasn't commercial.
+It was created by Dave Oldcorn, who probably desired to become a bedroom millionaire.
+Now, I doubt that happened, as many gamers had given up following the Atari ST scene by 1994.
+This is a shame because this game is blummin' great.

 Starball doesn't have the polish of a certain commercial offering, which is understandable.
-It has its own style and oozes its own brand of character with such distinct tables.
-The graphics and sounds are gorgeous, and everything scrolls down your SC1224 fast.
-I'm often unsure about the physics behind all that glam, because sometimes things don't seem to go as expected.
-But it's shareware, so I must give it a break.
+But it has style and oozes its own brand of character with such distinct tables.
+The graphics and sounds are lovely, and everything scrolls fast down your SC1224.
+I'm often unsure about the physics behind that glam, because sometimes things don't seem to go quite as expected.
+Hey, it's shareware, so give it a break.

 If you love Pinball, this is worth downloading, and I'm sure you'll love it to bits.
 To think £5 was the asking price - shockingly good value.
-What a superb game and possibly one of the best within the ST's library.
+A superb game and possibly one of the best within the ST's library.

-I love the dark tones, and each table is different from what I expected, with many cool fx.
+I love the dark tones, and each table is different with many cool fx.

-Check out these awesome graphics, and who expected to see these guys in pinball?!!
+Awesome graphics!!
+And who expected to see Invaders in pinball?!!

 No comments: